itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 3: Retrieve the call for the median filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-What we need in the next step is the correct call for the median-filter, which is defined within the **m++Filter-PlugIn**.
+What we need in the next step is the correct call for the median-filter which is defined within the **m++Filter-PlugIn**.
+Each plug-in provides information concerning its usage that is accessible from python.which is defined within the **m++Filter-PlugIn**. |itom| provides
 Therefore we switch to the itom-console and type in

 .. code-block:: python